 In fact, if you think a little, I bet you can find many other activities that require only a limited amount of physical activity.

-I have to confess here, Jonathan was not really prepared for this, so the setting you will see is entirely informal (my sewing room).
+I have to confess here, that Jonathan was not really prepared for this, so the setting you will see is entirely informal (my sewing room).
 But you will probably also do the exercises in your sewing room.

 So without any delay, let’s see what Jonathan says!